microsoft/MixedRealityToolkit-Unity/Documentation/Input/HowToAddNearInteractivity.md

 }
 ```

-# How to add near **grab** interactions
+## How to add near **grab** interactions
-1. Make sure you have a sphere pointer in you MRTK pointer profile.
+1. Make sure you have a [SpherePointer](Pointers.md#spherepointer) in you MRTK pointer profile.
 If you are using the default MRTK profile or the default HoloLens 2 profile, you will have this already.
 If you have a custom profile, look under Input / Pointers  / Pointer Options.
 Make sure that for the "articulated hand" controller type you have an entry that points to the GrabPointer prefab under MRTK.SDK/Features/UX/Prefabs, or create your own prefab and add a [SpherePointer](Pointers.md#spherepointer).

 1. Pick an object that you want to make grabbable.
 Any ancestor of that object will be able to receive pointer events.
 For example, you can add a cube to the scene.

 1. Make sure there is a collider to that object.

+1. Make sure the layer your object is on is a grabbable layer.
+By default, all layers except Spatial Awareness and Ignore Raycast are grabbable.
+You can see which layers are grabbable by inspecting the Grab Layer Masks in your GrabPointer prefab.

 1. Add a [NearInteractionGrabbable](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionGrabbable) to that collider.

 1. On that object or one of its ancestors, add a component that implements [IMixedRealityPointerHandler](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityPointerHandler).
 You can for example add [ManipulationHandler](xref:Microsoft.MixedReality.Toolkit.UI.ManipulationHandler).

-# How to add near **touch** interactions to collidables
+## How to add near **touch** interactions to collidables
 > If you have UnityUI that you would like to make work with touch events, please read the next section

 1. Make sure you have a [PokePointer](Pointers.md#pokepointer) in your MRTK pointer profile.
 If you are using the default MRTK profile or the default HoloLens 2 profile, you will have this already.
 If you have a custom profile, look under Input / Pointers  / Pointer Options.
 Make sure that for the "articulated hand" controller type you have an entry that points to the PokePointer prefab under MRTK.SDK/Features/UX/Prefabs, or create your own prefab and add a [PokePointer](Pointers.md#pokepointer).